Sound RecordingInterview with Carl Holty

 - Research material including correspondence, writings and notes, photographs, and printed material on Cezanne, Thomas Eakins, and Picasso: Authorization to publish, quote or reproduce must be obtained from: Ruth Bowman, 200 East 66th Street, Apt.
 B-2101, New York, NY 10021.

-- Collection is unavailable for research.
-Contact Archives reference staff for further information.
+- Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Use of archival audiovisual recordings with no duplicate access copy requires advance notice.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.